kbirchard/mcphail-update/hardware/mcphail-main-board/README.md

 If noise is still an issue, we may need need a 4-layer board (which doubles board cost).
 It's unclear if ENTOMATIC are actually getting and using all 14 bits.

+Does 5V in the ENTOMATIC system vs 3.3V in our system make a difference?
+How?

 We need to review the ENTOMATIC calculations -- seems like my back-of-envelope has 32ms, not 16ms as from their paper.

 For power and noise control, we should turn off everything but the ADC when sampling.

 [Discussion of cheap 16-bit ADC](http://www.avrfreaks.net/forum/cheap-16-bit-adc)

+### Software Approach

+We collect the value from the ADC in a variable and poll it at the desired rate.

+Architecture could be a finite state machine.

+Next step is to go through and set up all the registers first to initialize serial comms, ADC, RTC, low power mode, the interrupts, and so on.
+Then, make sure we have libraries for accessing the SD, etc. This will not be an Arduino project, but an AVR GCC project.
+Need to get the environment set up and document it so someone else can reproduce the work in the same way we did.

 ### RTC